 How we respond can determine whether we will transform painful stress into productive stress.

-It doesn’t feel good to be in a state of desperation, but when fear motivates me to pray and humbly ask for God’s help, I’ve been amazed by the way God has graciously answered my prayers!
+It never feels good to be in a state of desperation.
+But when fear motivates me to pray and humbly ask for God’s help, I’ve been amazed by the way God has graciously answered my prayers!

 Put Stress to Work.

-So, when you feel your pulse picking up, your palms getting clammy, or your belly begin to ache—take a deep breath and pray!
+Next time you feel your pulse picking up, your palms getting clammy, or your belly begin to ache—take a deep breath ... and pray!

 - His strength is made perfect in your weakness.